Agent Skills

 skills:

-disabled_skills: [] # optional list of skill names to skipINFER_AGENT_SKILLS_ENABLED=true infer chat| Setting | Type | Default | Description |
+INFER_AGENT_SKILLS_ENABLED=false infer chat| Setting | Type | Default | Description |

 |---|---|---|---|

-agent.skills.enabled | bool | false | Master switch.
+agent.skills.enabled | bool | true | Master switch.
 Also enables the sandbox carve-out. |

 agent.skills.disabled_skills | string[] | [] | Skill names to discover but never inject or activate. |

 The matching environment variable INFER_AGENT_SKILLS_ENABLED takes precedence over the config file.
+To keep skills off everywhere, set agent.skills.enabled: false in your user config (~/.infer/config.yaml).

 Managing skills